nixmade/pippy-test/README.md

 # Repository for testing pippy

 Deploy - Takes environment as input variable.
-Supports approvals NoTriggers - Shows worklfow which is not pippy ready.
+Supports overriding environment input NoTriggers - Shows worklfow which is not pippy ready.